kyclark/gitbook-metagenomics/hello,_again_is_it_me_youre_looking_for.md

 Hello, Kenny
 ```

 Just look at that script.
 Just look at it!
-Do you see how much disappeared, and yet we still have all the functionality that we wrote before.
+Do you see how much disappeared, and yet we still have all the functionality that we wrote before?!
 We have a usage statement, we have required and optional arguments, we have variable assignment, we have sane defaults, we have clean syntax.
 Everything is rosy now!